MerelyLogical/blog/pages/aruaru.md

 ---
 title: Aruaru quiz
 layout: post
+nav_order: 7
 ---

+{: .fs-6}
-<strong>Guess what the two categories are, and find a word that fits in both!</strong>
+Guess what the two categories are, and find a word that fits in both!

+{: .note}
 Click on the empty rows to reveal additional hints pairs.

 ## Example Question